sky111144/EasyType/README.md

 EasyType.isFloat64Array(new Float64Array()); // true

 // 27.
+Determine whether it is BigInt64Array
+EasyType.isBigInt64Array(new BigInt64Array()); // true

+// 28.
 Determine whether it is TypedArray EasyType.isTypedArray(new Int8Array()); // true
 EasyType.isTypedArray(new Uint8Array()); // true
 EasyType.isTypedArray(new Uint8ClampedArray()); // true